tolkit/telomeric-identifier/README.md

 OPTIONS:
     -d, --distance <distance>      The distance in base pairs from the beginning or end of a chromosome, to report potential telomeric repeats in. [default: 150000]
+    -e, --extension <extension>    The extension, defining the output type of the file. [default: csv]  [possible
+                                   values: csv, bedgraph]
     -f, --fasta <fasta>            The input fasta file.
     -l, --length <length>          Length of substring.
     -x, --maximum <maximum>        Maximum length of substring. [default: 12]